KIPAC/MACSS/docs/README.md

 ```

-Test the installation and download the data for the examples
+Test the installation and download the data for the examples:

 ```bash
 py.test